MostafaRefaatElAdl/ExaminationApp/README.md

 # ExaminationApp
  ## SQL database and an automated system that can perform exams.

-Technologies used : SQL Server, C#, Dapper
+Technologies used : SQL Server, C#, Dapper,Report Builder

 ## Instruction:
 1- Download the project